-These Microwave Salted Caramels are crazy delicious homemade caramels in less than 15 minutes (hands on time)!
-Everyone who tries them will be begging for more!
+These Microwave Salted Caramels are crazy delicious homemade caramels you can make in less than 15 minutes!
+Everyone who tries them, begs for more!

-Have you ever wanted to be famous?
-If that’s something you always thought might be fun, have no angst!
-It’s closer than you might think!
+If you've ever wanted to be famous it may be closer than you think!
 In fact, all you have to do is pull out a bowl.
-Make sure it’s microwave safe.
-Grab some butter too.
-If you can get a hold of some really good butter, it’s even better.
-You know, better butter is always better.
-You’ll also need brown and granulated sugar, dark corn syrup, condensed milk and vanilla.
+Make sure it's microwave safe.
+Grab some butter, brown and granulated sugar, dark corn syrup, condensed milk and vanilla.
 That's pretty all it takes to make a batch of these microwave salted caramels and you'll be on the road to famous!

 The only other thing you'll need is some flaky sea salt.
 If you can splurge a little bit, pick up a box of Maldon.
-It’s a wonderfully flaky sea salt that comes from Maldon, England, located on the Essex coast, about 50 miles north of London.
-It’s definitely more expensive than regular, kosher and even other types of sea salt, but it’s totally worth it.
-Maldon is not the kind of salt you want to use for everyday cooking, but rather as a “finishing salt”.
+It's a wonderful sea salt from Maldon, England, located about 50 miles north of London.
+It's more expensive than regular or kosher salt, but it's totally worth it.
+Maldon is not the kind of salt you want to use for everyday cooking, but rather as a "finishing salt".
 So a little goes a long way, which means your little salt indulgence will last a long time.

-So where does the famous part come in?
-Honestly, once you make these caramels, it won’t take long.
-They’re creamy, buttery, sweet, salty and addictive.
-Of course there’s the assumption that you’ll share them.
-When you do, you’ll be sure to get requests for more.
-And that’s not a problem since they’re so darn easy.
-Pretty soon your family and friends will be calling them ____’s (fill in your name) caramels.
+So back to where we started with "becoming famous".
+Honestly, once you make these caramels, it won't take long.
+They're creamy, buttery, sweet, salty and addictive.
+Of course, there's the assumption that you'll share them.
+When you do, you'll be sure to get requests for more.
+And that's not a problem since they're so darn easy.
+Pretty soon your family and friends will be calling them ____'s (fill in your name) caramels.
 See what I mean?
 Famous.

 If you think I'm spoofing you about how easy they are, just check out our video: